UK shares slide as inflation, Omicron risks grow | Business

 UK shares slide as inflation, Omicron risks grow

-Bank of England (BoE) Governor Andrew Bailey said on Wednesday that the economic impact from COVID-19 still remains strong, while noting the inflationary pressure from supply chain difficulties and increased demand for consumer goods.
+Bank of England (BoE) Governor Andrew Bailey said on Wednesday the economic impact from COVID-19 remained strong, while noting inflationary pressure from supply chain difficulties and increased demand for consumer goods.
 Banks slipped amid uncertainty about whether the BoE will hike interest rates this month.

-Prime Minister Boris Johnson issued a "call to get jabs in arms" on Wednesday as Britain stepped up its COVID-19 booster programme to fend off the Omicron variant after another 10 cases of the new strain were identified, bringing the total to 32 cases of the variant.
-Postal and delivery services firm Royal Mail fell 5.1% to the bottom of FTSE 100 on trading ex-dividend.
+Prime Minister Boris Johnson issued a "call to get jabs in arms" on Wednesday as Britain stepped up its COVID-19 booster programme to fend off the Omicron variant after another 10 cases of the new strain were identified, bringing the total to 32.
+Postal and delivery firm Royal Mail fell 4.6% and was among the worst performers on the blue-chip FTSE 100 as it traded ex-dividend.

-Johnson Matthey and Darktrace dropped 1.8% and 3.0% respectively after index manager FTSE Russell confirmed that the companies are set to leave Britain's blue-chip FTSE 100 index.
-Halfords Group Plc rose 4.8% after saying it would buy Axle Group for 62 million pounds ($82.54 million) as the cycle retailer shifts focus to its motoring services business.
+Johnson Matthey and Darktrace dropped 2.2% and 8.7% respectively after index manager FTSE Russell confirmed the companies were set to leave the FTSE 100.
+Halfords Group rose 6.5% after saying it would buy Axle Group for 62 million pounds ($83 million) as the cycle retailer shifts focus to its motoring services business.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)